Post Car Accident Stress Claims

 - More easily irritable

 Any of these reactions can negatively affect our relationships and the pleasure we derive from them.
 Why We React the Way, We Do to External Stressors External stressors are unpredictable.
-We can take steps to mitigate their impact, for example, building a "rainy day" fund in case of an economic recession or following preparedness tips in issue an earthquake occurs.
+We can take steps to mitigate their impact, for example, building a "rainy day" fund in case of an economic recession or following preparedness tips for when an earthquake occurs.

 Still, these stressors can strike at any time and make people feel like they have little or no control over their lives.
 We need to feel like we have a degree of control over other people and our environment.
 If we lose this control, we feel adrift.
 We look at life from a different emotional and cognitive perspective.
 These different perspectives start temporarily.
 But as touched on above can have far-reaching effects.
 In the end, external stressors can cause us to lash out at others, whether intentionally or unintentionally.
 We may be inadvertently aggressive and hurt other people emotionally and physically.